 We adapt our services to support veterans and carers remotely during lockdown.
-Our Recovery College launches and our Clinical team expands to reach more veterans in the community.
+Our Recovery College launches to give veterans and family members skills, knowledge and confidence to help them on their recovery journey.
+Our Clinical team expands to reach more veterans in the community.

 Focusing on reaching veterans in their homes and communities, we license our recovery centres to the MOD for rehabilitating injured personnel.
-We support veterans affected by Afghanistan evacuation crisis and help the families of Afghan interpreters coming to the UK.
+We support veterans affected by the Afghanistan evacuation crisis and help the families of Afghan interpreters coming to the UK.